Achmore, Highland

 The community lies just to the west of the A890 between Auchtertyre and Achnasheen, about 1+1/2 mi (as the crow flies) southwest of Stromeferry.

 The only facilities within the community are a public phone box and the local Stromeferry & Achmore Village Hall mainly covering the Achmore, Stromeferry and Braeintra communities, which at the 2011 census only recorded 153 individuals.
 The community is served locally by the Stromeferry & Achmore Community Council.

 Local children attend Auctertyre Primary School and then Plockton High School.
 The closest railway station is Stromeferry railway station.

+The Scottish actor and comedian, Greg McHugh was married in a yurt built in a field beside the community of Achmore on 13 May 2013.

+The Minister, Duncan Macrae, who served in Ardgour (1894-1909) and then Grantully (1909-1918) was born in Achmore.